NYPD arrest man seen on video leaving pregnant girlfriend's body on side of expressway, sources say

 Pierre, who was pregnant and had a Hempstead, N.Y., address, was discovered around 6 a.m.
 Friday lying face down on the sidewalk off Horace Harding Expressway in Queens, Harrison wrote in the Tuesday morning tweet.

 Pierre's body was discovered roughly 15 miles from her home and approximately 17 miles from Charles', according to information provided by police.

-Her cause of death was not immediately clear.
+Pierre's cause of death was determined to be asphyxia due to compression of the neck, a spokesperson for the Office of the Chief Medical Examiner said in an email to Fox News.

 Charles is expected to appear in a Queens court later in the day.